-The Medicines Patent Pool (MPP) works to improve access to treatments for HIV, hepatitis C, tuberculosis and other patented essential medicines with high medical value, in low- and middle-income countries.
-Priority is given to small molecules, and those already included or with strong potential for future inclusion, in the World Health Organization (WHO) Model List of Essential Medicines (EML).
+The Medicines Patent Pool (MPP) works to improve access to treatments for HIV, hepatitis C, tuberculosis and other patented essential medicines with high medical and public health value, in low- and middle-income countries.

 By expanding access to essential medicines, MPP is committed to supporting Universal Health Coverage.

 Our method for prioritising treatments, developed with the support of a broad range of experts, is based on addressing three sequential questions: